Nullim/notes-crud/README.md

 ### Scripts

-To run the backend, use the following scripts:
+If you wish to run the backend separately, use the following scripts from within the backend directory

 - `npm start`: Start the backend server for production.
 - `npm run dev`: Start the backend server in development mode using Nodemon for auto-reloading.